 - Lack of interest in sex or an inability to derive pleasure from it.

 While rare, ecstasy overdose may cause death from hyperthermia or heart, liver, or kidney failure.8 Because it masks a person’s need for food, water, and rest while increasing their temperature and level of physical activity, this substance has also been linked to severe dehydration.
 Because users may drink a lot of water to counteract this dehydration, they may develop a serious electrolyte imbalance or brain swelling due to water retention.8

 Because it enhances the release and activity of serotonin from certain neurons, MDMA is believed to deplete levels of serotonin throughout the brain.
 Because it plays an important role in pain, mood, sexual desire, and sleep, impaired serotonin neurotransmission can impart severe psychological after-effects and cognitive impairments for long periods, even after use has ended.2 Without proper functioning of the neurotransmitters, conditions such as depression, anxiety, and insomnia are more likely to occur and may persist for long periods.2

 People who regularly use MDMA may suffer enduring effects.
 Research shows that prolonged MDMA use can also lead to:2,7

 - Increased impulsiveness.

 Is Ecstasy Addictive?

-Although some report becoming addicted to MDMA, research evidence and clinician viewpoints on whether MDMA is addictive vary.
-Some studies show that rats will continue administering MDMA in a similar way to the way they self-administer cocaine, although to a lesser degree.8
+Although some report becoming addicted to MDMA, research evidence and clinicians’ viewpoints on whether MDMA is addictive vary.
+Some studies show that rats will continue administering MDMA in a similar way to how they self-administer cocaine, although to a lesser degree.8

 - Loss of appetite.